canonical/ubuntu-cloud-docs/aws/aws-how-to/instances/data-science-stack-on-ec2.rst

-Canonical Data Science Stack on EC2 using a GPU-enabled instance type
+Deploy Canonical Data Science Stack on EC2 using a GPU-enabled instance type
 =======================================================================

-Canonical Data Science Stack is a command line interface-based tool that bundles Jupyter Notebooks, MLflow and frameworks like PyTorch and TensorFlow on top of an orchestration layer, making this product excellent for rapid testing, prototyping and doing ML at a small scale.
+Canonical Data Science Stack (DSS) is a command line interface-based tool that bundles Jupyter Notebooks, MLflow and frameworks like PyTorch and TensorFlow on top of an orchestration layer, making this product excellent for rapid testing, prototyping and doing ML at a small scale.

 While this is a product intended for desktop machine learning users, you can also deploy it on EC2 following these instructions.